 Anchovies

 Small, oily, and wildly underrated.
-Anchovies pack more omega-3 per gram than most fish — with the lowest mercury burden of any seafood.
+Anchovies pack more omega-3 per gram than most fish — with the lowest mercury burden of any seafood and a nutrient density that rivals foods eaten in multiples.

 Why It Matters for Longevity